yashafique/lucelabs-design-brief/docs/component-selection-matrix.md

 ## Design summary

 **Moisture sensor** reads whether the soil is dry. **Temperature sensor** reads how hot it is at the root zone.
 Together they control one output: the irrigation pump.
 Moisture decides whether to water at all.
 Temperature decides how long the cycle runs, because warmer air pulls water out of the substrate faster.
-Both readings drive the same decision.
+Both readings drive the same decision, as this is not two separate loops.

 ---